 Screening tests are of major importance when it is used to identify diseases which are fatal and are desired to be cured timely to avoid any dangerous consequences.
-These tests have resulted due to evolution of biology which are very helpful in medical treatments.
+These tests have resulted due to the evolution of biology which are very helpful in medical treatments.

 - Some common examples of screening tests include: